romanowski/blog/neo4j.md

 [ simple storage ] -- [ merge/split <=> data <=> graph-query engine <=> json/REST API ] -- [ UI / Angular ]
 ```

-While this is a usual path when scaling up - downgrade database to simple key-value storage and take processing to better distributed application nodes - it also moves a lot of complexity to business layer, in the same time taking off visibility of business facts from storage.
-While Scala is almost a perfect language for that kind of middle tier, it doesn't solve complexity problems related to doing everything in code, "by hands".
+While this is a usual path when scaling out - downgrade database to simple key-value storage and take data processing to better distributed application nodes - it also moves a lot of complexity to business layer, in the same time taking off visibility and consistency checks of business data from storage.
+While Scala is almost a perfect language for middle tiers, it doesn't solve complexity problems related to doing everything in "our" code, "by hands".

-Now you can't just "browse", "query" or "check" your data stored like in a typical SQL or NoSQL document db.
+Having such a simple storage means you can't just browse, query or "check" that data like in a typical SQL or NoSQL document database.
 If you need any ad-hoc business analytics/inteligence, it has to be done in application layer.
-All these needs just drives up application complexity even further and we end up not only with more expensive development of new functionalities but also with higher bug-fixing/quality/maintenance costs.
+There is a reason why business loves SQL and SQL-related technologies and it is the simplicity of exploring existing data.
+Here all new queries have to be coded as APIs, in the same time it just increases bug-fixing and maintenance costs.

 There was also another wish from the client -- go immutable with all changes to allow queries and comparisons in time.
 That was something the existing model was not prepared for.
-While improving it to have "undo" values was an easy step, adding "undo relations" would mean a snapshot of the whole structure every time such changed occurred.
+While improving it to have "undo" values was an easy step, adding "undo relations" would mean a snapshot of the whole structure every time such change occurred.
 That way in few weeks we would have to manage hundreds of DB "snapshots", available for querying.
-A complete no-go without hiring a new DevOps team, not to mention potential fragality of such approach.
+A complete no-go without having a dedicated Dev/Ops team, even then handling several different databases wouldn't be easy and cost-effective.

 ## Perhaps we should try graph database?

 First phase was to evaluate how such data can be expressed in a more usable form.
 At that time there were 2-3 viable graph database options available on the market (OrientDB and perhaps Titan), but after some checking and knowing we have quite constrained budget in terms of possible project risk/failure, we decided to go prototyping only with Neo4j.
 It was the most mature solution for this type of data and size, with good coverage in language drivers/api and doc, active community and ok licensing (the same like e.g. MongoDB).
 The Cypher query language used by Neo4j is similar to SQL but covers functionality for connected data points.
-All that was a promise for a project with acceptable risks levels that can bring new, expected features.
-We'd already had some previous experience with Neo4j, so it was easy to start with.
+All that was a promise for a project with acceptable risks levels that can bring new, desired features.
+We already had some previous experience with Neo4j, so it was easy to start with.

 ### How to model your data - how do you query your data?